jpmerc/rosWS/README.md

 rosWS
 =====

-The code for the adc (adcDriver.cpp and adcClient.cpp) comes from ros4mat  (https://code.google.com/p/ros4mat/).
+The code for the adc (adcDriver.cpp and adcClient.cpp) in custom_navigation package comes from ros4mat  (https://code.google.com/p/ros4mat/).

 You need to add some code at the end of your ~/.bashrc file :